lmsuzh-extension-epis Digital assistance for exams DEVELOPMENT

 lmsuzh-extension-scenariotest BDD approach based on JGiven EXPERIMENTAL

 OLAT (Online Learning and Training) is hosted by the Department of Information Technology and is available to all faculties and institutes at University of Zurich as well as to other Swiss universities and higher education institutions.
 OLAT supports strongly the Open Educational Resources approach in cooperation with SWITCH edu-ID.

 The OLAT Team at University of Zurich is focused on the implementation of OLAT Modularisation to decouple the historical Java-based monolith and refurbish legacy frameworks.
 Code paid by the people should be available to the people.
 You may contribute at GitHub or dive into Open Source Code history at Mercurial.
 The results of research and development are delivered continuously passing several automated testing pipelines.
 Development and operations rely on adaptive planning and evolutionary engineering by a cross-functional DevOps Team.

 At the moment a migration of the legacy OLAT Data Storages to PostgreSQL – The world's most advanced open source database is taking place.
-To handle rapid digital transformations the OLAT Infrastructure is moved to Docker-based technologies step-by-step.
+To handle rapid digital transformations the OLAT Infrastructure is moved to Container-based technologies step-by-step.

 Learn more about Agile Methodology at OLAT Systems

 In 2011, the independent OpenOLAT project was separated from the OLAT 7 code base of University of Zurich.
 This fork was driven by Zurich-based frentix GmbH, a commercial e-learning service provider.
 In the meantime, the OpenOLAT project has developed more dynamically.